0x00K1/AnonyChat/README.md

 - Ensure that your client application also supports SSL.
 Use `SSLSocket` and `SSLSocketFactory` for client-side socket connections.
 - For self-signed certificates, configure the client to trust the server's certificate.
 For production with a CA-issued certificate, this is usually not needed.

-## 🌍 Converting Local IP to Global IP Using Ngrok
+## 🌍 Converting Local IP to Global IP

 ### Running on a Server